Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Do camping stoves give off carbon monoxide?

-Burning any fuel gives off carbon monoxide.
-However, wood stoves are relatively safe if you’ve installed your chimney pipe correctly and provided proper ventilation in your tent.
+However, wood stoves are relatively safe if you’ve installed your flue pipe correctly and created proper ventilation in your tent.

 Can camping stoves get wet?